-- (1) If a retailer has arranged for disconnection of a customer's supply address due to - (a) failure to pay a bill, and the customer has paid or agreed to accept an offer of an instalment plan, or other payment arrangement; - (b) the customer denying access to the meter, and the customer has subsequently provided access to the meter; or - (c) illegal use of electricity, and the customer has remedied that breach, and has paid, or made an arrangement to pay, for the electricity so obtained, the retailer must arrange for reconnection of the customer's supply address, subject to -
+- (1) If a retailer has arranged for disconnection of a customer's supply address due to- - (a) failure to pay a bill, and the customer has paid or agreed to accept an offer of an instalment plan, or other payment arrangement; - (b) the customer denying access to the meter, and the customer has subsequently provided access to the meter: or - (c) illegal use of electricity, and the customer has remedied that breach, and has paid, or made an arrangement to pay, for the electricity so obtained, the retailer must arrange for reconnection of the customer's supply address, subject to-

-- (d) the customer making a request for reconnection; and - (e) the customer - (i) paying the retailer's reasonable charge for reconnection, if any; or - (ii) accepting an offer of an instalment plan for the retailer's reasonable charges for reconnection, if any. - (2) For the purposes of subclause (1), a retailer must forward the request for reconnection to the relevant distributor - (a) that same business day, if the request is received before 3pm on a business day; or - (b) no later than 3pm on the next business day, if the request is received - - (i) after 3pm on a business day, or - (ii) on a Saturday, Sunday or public holiday. - (3) If a retailer does not forward the request for reconnection to the relevant distributor within the timeframes in subclause (2), the retailer will not be in breach of this clause 8.1: - (a) if the retailer takes alternative steps to ensure the customer is not adversely affected by the failure of the retailer to forward the request for reconnection within the required timeframe in subclause (2); and - (b) the customer's supply address is reconnected by the distributor within the timeframes in clause 8.2(2) as if the distributor had received the request for reconnection from the retailer in accordance with subclause (2).
+- (d) the customer making a request for reconnection; and - (e) the customer - (i) paying the retailer's reasonable charge for reconnection, if any; or - (ii) accepting an offer of an instalment plan for the retailer's reasonable charges for reconnection, if any. - (2) For the purposes of subclause (1), a retailer must forward the request for reconnection to the relevant distributor - (a) that same business day, if the request is received before 3pm on a business day; or - (b) no later than 3pm on the next business day, if the request is received- - (i) after 3pm on a business day, or - (ii) on a Saturday, Sunday or public holiday. - (3) If a retailer does not forward the request for reconnection to the relevant distributor within the timeframes in subclause (2), the retailer will not be in breach of this clause 8.1 if the retailer causes the customer's supply address to be reconnected by the distributor within the timeframes in clause 8.2(2) as if the distributor had received the request for reconnection from the retailer in accordance with subclause (2).